eezstreet/SWATEliteForce/README.md

 - Lightsticks are now treated the same as grenades, instead of being an instant-use item.
 - C2 is now considered a tactical item.
 - Breaching tab removed; sixth tactical slot added.
 - Added frangible breaching ammo for all shotguns.
+Frangible breaching ammo is guaranteed to never overpenetrate a door and is better against unarmored targets than the comparable Sabot Slug.
 - AI will now drop lightsticks as they clear rooms.
 - Tactical items (grenades, wedges, lightsticks, C2) now show the number of items left when equipped.
 - Rewrote the voting code from scratch.
 No longer allowed to vote for gametype; can vote to end current map or to go to next map.
+- Can vote in Career CO-OP if "Enable Voting" is checked in the map settings panel.
+(Voting specific maps and voting for next map are not allowed in this mode)
 - The breaching shotgun fire interface will now show for all shotguns, not just the breaching shotgun.
 - The pick lock fire interface will now show if you have a shotgun equipped.
 - Drastically improved the layout of commands in the Classic Command Interface (CCI)